Raivizz/CritSounds/README.md

 # CritSounds 1.4
 Welcome to the experimental 1.4 tModLoader Crit Sounds repository!

-This repository contains a version of Crit Sounds tempered for the upcoming 1.4 tModLoader release.
+This repository contains a version of Crit Sounds tempered for the stable 1.4 tModLoader branch.

-Currently uses in-game sounds instead of packed-in ones for non-custom crits.

-Custom crits seem to work absolutely fine.

-Enumeration currently not updated for vanilla 1.4.
+# Current major changes

+Enumeration removed.
+Mod now purely DamageClass-based.

 Additional codecs removed.
 As fun as implementing them was, the general consensus even amongst the tModLoader devs seems that it's an absolutely worthless addition.